Trevor Jacobs (politician)

-Trevor Jacobs (born July 25, 1976) is an American politician who has served in the Kansas House of Representatives from the 4th district since 2017, and a rancher.
+Trevor Jacobs (born July 25, 1976) is an American politician and rancher who served as a Republican member of the Kansas House of Representatives from the 4th district from 2017 to 2025.
 He has a Bible outreach ministry with Jesus Saves Ministry and preaches on the radio and elsewhere.
 He has been described as a far-right conservative, having introduced a bill that would ban abortions in Kansas, criminalizing it with the same penalty as murder.
+He did not seek re-election in 2024.